 Capital Planning for the next 50 years

-The AOEA Board and Lab Staff have begun planning for capital improvements to keep the Outdoor Lab at the forefront of outdoor education for the next 50 years.
-Committees are assessing current needs, facility limitations, land use options.
+The AOEA Board and Lab Staff are planning for capital improvements to keep the Outdoor Lab at the forefront of outdoor education for the next 50 years.
+Committees are assessing current needs, facility limitations, and land use options.

-During inclement weather, students can be moved to the upstairs of the lab for sleeping.
+The second level has open space for instruction and storage for education materials.
+During inclement weather, students can be moved to the upstairs of the lab for safe sleeping.

-- staff offices, first aid, meeting and storage areas
+- staff offices, meeting, library, first aid and educational storage areas

 The Cottage has reached the end of its lifecycle and a replacement facility is being studied.

+The Outdoor Lab provides tents and tent platforms for Fifth Grade Overnights and Summer Camps.
 For overnights, students are shown how to use teamwork to erect their tents, install the provided sleeping pads and keep their tents clean.
 Tent Platforms are arranged in two groups along a stream, with plenty of space for Adult Chaperones to have their own tents among the students.
-Students also pack their tents the next morning .

 (Parents- after the Overnight, ask your students about the “Burrito”)